 - Capitalization is allowed for common acronyms, abbreviations, or initialisms.
 Capitalization is also allowed for trademarks, brand names, or product names that are consistently capitalized on your website or app.

 - Acceptable: 40% off if you register now.
 Register ASAP to not miss this great deal.

 - Proper nouns (company names, product names, locations, etc.) should be capitalized.

 - Acronyms (e.g. HTML, NATO, FAQ) should be capitalized.

 - Not permitted: Sign-up for a free trial today...

 - Acceptable: Sign-up for a free trial today.

-- The Headline and Body Text fields should end with a punctuation mark.
+- The Headline and Body Text fields should end with a period or question mark.

 - Not permitted: We are looking for machine learning experts.
 Learn more today